apache/cocoon/README.txt

 Go to core/cocoon-webapp:
   $ mvn cocoon:deploy
-  $ mvn jetty6:run
+  $ mvn jetty:run

 Point your browser to http://localhost:8888/

-(Don't use jetty6:run-exploded as in this case the jetty6 plugin will alter the webapp build by the Cocoon deployer again!)
+(Don't use jetty:run-exploded as in this case the jetty6 plugin will alter the webapp build by the Cocoon deployer again!)

 See also MAVEN REPOSITORY MIRRORS above.